RoboCupAtHomeJP/AtHome2024/rules/EDU/rc_en.md

 - sleeve length

 【Note】
-・Masks, glasses, and hats cannot be reported if not worn ・If you wish to use any other feature than this, you must obtain approval from all teams at the TLM.
+- Masks, glasses, and hats cannot be reported if not worn
+- If you wish to use any other feature than this, you must obtain approval from all teams at the TLM.

 <br>